MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/tools/devtools-create-plugin.md

 ## Add an entity image

 Entity images are snapshots of entity data before or after the core operation (for example: a create or update).
-You can add entity images on plug-in steps using the **Power Platform Explorer** view.
-Add an image in the **Power Platform Explorer** view under **Plug-in Assemblies** on a step of a plug-in.
+You may (optionally) add entity images on plug-in steps using the **Power Platform Explorer** view.
+To add an image to a step in the **Power Platform Explorer** view,  expand the **Plug-in Assemblies** node tree to display the target plug-in step, and then right-click on the step to display the context menu from which you can choose **Add Image**.

 :::image type="content" source="../media/tools/devtools-add-image.png" alt-text="Add an image to a step.":::